Artelo Biosciences Inc. (ARTL) Reveals an Earnings Mystery

 Many brokerage firms have already submitted their reports for ARTL stocks, with Ladenburg Thalmann repeating the rating for ARTL by listing it as a “Buy.”
 The predicted price for ARTL in the upcoming period, according to Ladenburg Thalmann is $7 based on the research report published on February 12th of the current year 2021.

-After a stumble in the market that brought ARTL to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 24.88% of gains for the given period.
+After a stumble in the market that brought ARTL to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -34.88% of loss for the given period.

 Stock Fundamentals for ARTL